Parsl/parsl/docs/userguide/data.rst

 parameter to an executor when it is constructed.

 Parsl includes several staging providers for moving files using the schemes defined above.
-By default Parsl executors are created with three common staging providers: the NoOpFileStaging provider for local and shared file systems and the HTTP(S) and FTP staging providers for transferring
+By default, Parsl executors are created with three common staging providers: the NoOpFileStaging provider for local and shared file systems and the HTTP(S) and FTP staging providers for transferring